Kiran Bhat: Career

 In 2013 Bhat published his first book, titled Early Stories, which is a collection of stories written during his college years and subsequent time period he spent traveling.

 In 2017 Bhat published Accepting My Place, a collection of nonfiction journals written between 2011 and 2014.

 In 2019 he published a Kannada-language travelogue titled Tirugaatha.
 Other books he released during this year include the poetry collection Autobiografia and the Mandarin-language poetry collection Kiran Speaks.

-In 2020 Bhat published a Portuguese story collection titled Afora, Adentro and his novel We of the forsaken world… The latter was reviewed by Kirkus Reviews.
+In 2020 Bhat published a Portuguese story collection titled Afora, Adentro and his novel We of the forsaken world...
+The latter was reviewed by Kirkus Reviews' paid Kirkus Indie program.
+It is a short story cycle involving sixteen narratives based in four imagined places replicating the industrialising parts of our world.

 In 2021 Bhat announced that he was working on a new novel, titled Girar.
+Girar is released as a digital novel in monthly installments, with each story set in another country of the world.

 Bhat published the poetry collection Speaking in Tongues: Poems in Spanish, Mandarin, and Turkish through the publisher Red River in 2022.
 Bhat also contributed the poem "A Reporter Asked" to the poetry anthology Amity: Peace Poems, which was edited by Sahana Ahmed and published in December 2022.

 Bhat has also been a contributor to publications such as The Brooklyn Rail, The Kenyon Review, Colorado Review, Eclectica Magazine, and The Chakkar.
+He has also worked as a Spanish to English literary translator for poets Carlos Lopez, Antonio Guzman Gomez, and the Snichimal Vayuchil.

+Personal life

+Bhat is of Kannadiga origin.
+He has traveled to over 147 countries and held residence in 18 cities.
+He resides in Mumbai, India.
+He speaks several languages including English, Kannada, Spanish, Portuguese, Mandarin, and Turkish.